deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ### DataCamp
 ![DataCamp progress](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/datacamp_profile.png)
-Am working on finishing the [Data Scientist with Python](https://www.datacamp.com/tracks/data-scientist-with-python) track on DataCamp, plus did some other courses which seemed usefull for project Opschaler.
-All mandatory courses have been finished.
+One of my personal goals is to finish the [Data Scientist with Python](https://www.datacamp.com/tracks/data-scientist-with-python) track on DataCamp.
+Apart from this I also did some other courses which seemed usefull for project Opschaler.
+All mandatory courses for the minor have been finished.

 Completed courses (not in order):
 [Intro to Python for Data Science](https://www.datacamp.com/statement-of-accomplishment/course/01e115bd07164cd840cc41c7fe831ba08d7dca1a)